renato-albuquerque/wm-portfolio/README.md

-# Website Portfolio | Business Consultant | Production Engineer
+# Website Portfolio |

-Freelance project developed for the business consultant and production engineer Luciano Costa.
-Project has sections of: home, about, education, services, skills, contacts.
-Project developed in June/2023.
+Project: Portfolio Website (freelance project) for the Maintenance and Operation Industrial Manager Wesly Macedo.

+"Mobile First" project developed with HTML, CSS and JavaScript.
+Responsive page for screen sizes: 320px, 375px, 425px, 768px and 1024px.
+Important features: Dropdown menu (hamburger) and "share" button for sharing the site (For smartphone screens).

+As a highlight, the knowledge applied was: Responsiveness, JavaScript functions, classList property, toggle method, onclick attribute in HTML, semantic HTML and CSS properties.

 ## Table of contents